TowneSquare/TowneSpace/SECURITY.md

 ### Reporting Security Issues

-If you believe you have found a security vulnerability in TowneSquare Marketplace, we encourage you to let us know right away.
+If you believe you have found a security vulnerability in TowneSpace, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.

 To report a problem shoot me an email at j.hughes@townesquare.xyz directly.